 Holy Week on the St Francis Way

-If you are walking the St Francis Way or the Via Francigena, Camino to Rome this Easter, we’d like to wish you a Buona Pasqua!
+If you are intending on walking the St Francis Way or the Via Francigena, the Camino to Rome during Easter 2022, we’d like to wish you a Buona Pasqua!